Fetch a quote collection

 **Invalid currency or country codes**: `sourceCurrency` and `destinationCurrency` must be 3–5 alphabetic characters. `sourceCountry` and `destinationCountry` must be ISO 3166-1 alpha-2 codes (exactly 2 characters).

 **Unsupported corridor**: If the currency pair is not configured for your tenant, the API returns a `CFG_` error.
-Verify the corridor is listed in the [Payment rail reference](/products/payments-direct-2/api-docs/integration-resources/payment-rail-reference) and contact your Ripple representative if the error persists.
+Contact your Ripple representative if the error persists.

 ## What's next